+'''

-Settings of the IBM Spectrum Protect Snapshot profile ACS_DIR/profile: TSM BACKUP NO
+Settings of the IBM Spectrum Protect Snapshot profile (<aCS_DIR>/profile): TSM_BACKUP NO

+'''

 However, such an operation must not be run unless necessary because the Oracle control files and other files are transferred into the repository.
 These additional files in the IBM Spectrum Protect Snapshot repository can cause performance issues that are related to back up, restore, and space availability.
 Even for disk-only backups, an integration with IBM Spectrum Protect or a third-party tape backup product is the preferred solution.
-For more information about this solution, see the following backup scenarios.
+For more information about this solution, see Scenario 2.

-Backup scenario 2: IBM Spectrum Protect Snapshot and IBM Spectrum Protect for ERP installed
+Scenario 2 backing up with IBM Spectrum Protect Snapshot and IBM Spectrum Protect for Enterprise Resource Planning

-This scenario demonstrates how the same backint profile (initDBSID.utl) and SAP BRTools profile (.sap) can be used for a disk-only backup and a dual backup.
+In this scenario, IBM Spectrum Protect for Enterprise Resource Planning Data Protection for SAP is installed on both the production and the backup servers.
+The backup server is configured for IBM Spectrum Protect Snapshot.
+This scenario demonstrates how the same backint profile (init<SID>.utl) and SAP BRTools profile (.sap) can be used for a disk-only backup and a dual backup.